Hidden-Histories/Public-Resources/documentation/ARpoiseGlossary.md

 - SLAM **only** run on newer iOS and Android devices, as they use Apple's ARKit and Google Android's ARCore technologies.
   - For iPhones, it works on the iPhone SE or iPhone **6s** (NOT on iPhone 6) and higher.
 See [ARKit supporting iOS devices](https://developer.apple.com/library/archive/documentation/DeviceInformation/Reference/iOSDeviceCompatibility/DeviceCompatibilityMatrix/DeviceCompatibilityMatrix.html).
   - For Android, it is harder to say, please see [ARCore supporting Android devices](https://developers.google.com/ar/discover/supported-devices).
 In general, a device needs at least Android version 7.0, see [Android Versions](https://source.android.com/setup/start/build-numbers).

-.

-## Geolocative AR (in both the AR-vos app and the ARpoise app)
-Geolocation is a simpler technology that uses the GPS coordinates of the augments as the sole way to determine whether and where an augment is viewable.
-Due to the imprecision of civilian GPS systems in smartphones, the location and orientation of the augments can vary by +/- 20 meters.
-The AR-vos app can do geolocative AR as well as image trigger and SLAM.
-The ARpoise app can only do geolocative AR, but runs on a very large variety of older smartphones.
-We expect to merge the two client apps soon, as the older smartphones become defunct.

-## Geofencing
-On the ARpoise platform, all forms of AR can be restricted to a certain area if desired.
-Therefore both the ARpoise app and the AR-vos app always check your device's GPS coordinates and sends a request to the **ARpoise** back end server to see whether there are specific art works at your location.
-If there are you will see them; if there are none, a default layer will be shown to you.
-We will change this default layer periodically.

-## Layer:
-An ARpoise "layer" is an individual AR experience or project.
-A single location in the real world can have multiple layers at exactly the same site, each of them a separate AR experience.
-When you stand at that site, the ARpoise app will show you a list of layers available for you there.

-## POI (Point Of Interest):
-A "POI" is an asset or a group of assets (such as 3D models, images, sounds etc.), that all together make up your AR experience.